Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Simulation Results and Discussions

-Fig.~\ref{fig:4} shows the MSE of the output data at the destination for both proposed robust algorithm and the algorithm based on estimated CSI only, with different $\alpha$ and ${\rm{E}}_r/{\rm{N}}_2=25{\rm{dB}}$ .
-It can be seen that although performance degradation is observed for both algorithms when $\alpha$ increases, the proposed robust algorithm shows a significant improvement over the algorithm based on estimated CSI only.
-Furthermore, as $\alpha=0$ gives the best data MSE performance, it demonstrates that white sequence is prefered in channel estimation.
+data at the destination for both proposed algorithm and the algorithm based on estimated CSI only with fixed source precoder ${\bf{P}}_k={\bf{I}}_4$ and with different $\alpha$.
+It can be seen that although performance degradation is observed for both algorithms when $\alpha$ increases, the proposed algorithm shows a significant improvement over the algorithm based on estimated CSI only.
+Furthermore, as $\alpha=0$ gives the best data MSE performance, it demonstrates that white sequence is preferred in channel estimation.

-Finally, Fig.~\ref{fig:5} shows the bit error rates (BER) of the output data at the destination for different $\sigma_e^2$, when $\alpha=0.5$.
-It can be seen that the BER performance is consistent with MSE performance in Fig.~\ref{fig:2} and Fig.~\ref{fig:3}.
+Fig.~\ref{fig:4} shows the bit error rates (BER) of the output data at the destination for different $\sigma_e^2$, when $\alpha=0.5$.
+It can be seen that the BER performance is consistent with MSE performance in Fig.~\ref{fig:2}.

+When source precoder design is considered, the proposed algorithm is an iterative algorithm.
+Fig.~\ref{fig:5} shows the convergence behavior of the proposed iterative algorithm with different initial values of ${\bf{P}}$.
+In the figure, the suboptimal solution as the initial value for ${\bf{P}}$ refers to the solution given in \cite{Rey05} based on the first hop CSI.
+It can be seen that the proposed algorithm with suboptimal solution as initial value has a faster convergence speed than that with identity matrix as the initial value.

+Fig.~\ref{fig:6} compares the data MSEs of the proposed iterative algorithm under channel uncertainties and the iterative algorithm based on estimated CSI only in \cite{Rong09}.
+Similar to the case with fixed source precoder, the proposed joint design algorithm taking into account the channel estimation uncertainties performs better than the algorithm based on estimated CSI only.

+Finally, Fig.~\ref{fig:7} illustrates the data MSE of the iterative transceiver design algorithm based on estimated CSI only \cite{Rong09} and the proposed algorithms with source precoder jointly designed or simply set to ${\bf{P}}_k={\bf{I}}_4$.
+It can be seen that when CSI is perfectly known ($\sigma_e^2=0$), the algorithms with source precoder design performs better than that by setting precoder ${\bf{P}}_k={\bf{I}}_4$.
+On the other hand, when $\sigma_e^2\ge 0.004$, even the proposed algorithm with simple precoder ${\bf{P}}_k={\bf{I}}_4$ performs better than the algorithm based on estimated CSI only with source precoder design.
+Furthermore, when the channel estimation errors increases, the performance gap between the proposed algorithms with and without source precoder design decreases.
+Notice that the algorithm without source precoder design has a much lower complexity, thus it represents a promising tradeoff in terms of complexity and performance.